The benefits landscaping therapy can do for you

 Escape with landscape therapy

 The key to a helpful landscape therapy garden is a lack of drama.
 A dramatic waterfall feature is a wonder to look at, but a simple reflecting pool or a small babbling stream can bring a greater sense of peace and calm.
 Space should include comfortable seating areas that encourage a person to stay and develop a sense of calm and reflection.
 The garden environment should be soothing and relaxing and should include relaxing plants to the mind, including those that attract butterflies and hummingbirds.
 Bird feeders, watering stations, and perches become points of focus and playful points of interest.
 The aroma should also be part of the garden.
 Many modern plants have been bred for beauty but have lost the smell of the heirloom varieties.
-Antique roses, along with herbs, can provide a gentle, peaceful aroma throughout the space.
+Antique roses and herbs can provide a gentle, peaceful aroma throughout the space.

 Surrounding the garden should be some form of barrier to the stressful outside world.
 A raw fence doesn’t enhance the desired mood, but an ivy-covered one can.
 A bamboo screen or a trellis of climbing roses can also create this sense of being away from the world.
 Sadly, it is not always possible to isolate the garden from the sounds of daily life, but if the visual appeal is active, the mind can block out the sounds, even if only for a while.